ARTFL-Project/PhiloLogic4/INSTALLING.rst

 It processes in two classical steps:

 1. first compiling the library into binaries,
-2. then installing the built material into system,
+2. then installing the fresh built material into system,

 with shell commands: